 Three major types of platforms exist within the platform economy:

 This platform type provides the technology framework that provides users the ability to customize the system for their individual needs.
-Oracle, Microsoft, and Kansys Edge are all examples of innovation platforms.
+The Kansys Edge is an example of an innovation platform.